Rail is Green Transportation

 Moving People and Goods While Doing Good

-Each year, Canada’s railways move close to 82 million passengers and 70 per cent of all intercity freight, while producing just one per cent of our country’s greenhouse gas (GHG) emissions.
+Each year, Canada’s railways move more than 84 million passengers and 70 per cent of all intercity freight, while producing just one per cent of our country’s greenhouse gas (GHG) emissions.
 Trains, on average, are four to five times more fuel-efficient than trucks.
 Just one locomotive can haul a tonne of goods more than 200 kilometres on a single litre of fuel, while removing upwards of 300 trucks from our congested roads in the process.
 Similarly, each passenger train replaces hundreds of cars, reducing emissions and improving transit time for commuters.

 On Track to Help Canada Reduce Emissions